eranb/zscheduler/README.md

 ## Zscheduler
-minimalistic scheduler on top of `event-machine`
+minimalistic scheduler on top of `eventmachine`

 ### Why ?
-two reasons, the first is that we don't need to give a fuck if `event-machine` reactor is running or not, if its already running we can stop/start the scheduler w/o affecting the actual reactor and the second reason is to add some useful scheduling methods as mentioned below.
+two reasons, the first is that we don't need to give a fuck if `eventmachine` reactor is running or not, if its already running we can stop/start the scheduler w/o affecting the actual reactor and the second reason is to add some useful scheduling methods as mentioned below.